teekamkhandelwal/Lending_Club_case_Study/README.md

 # Lending_Club_case_Study
-Purpose of this case study to provide help in decision of consumer financial company to approved loan or not based on persons historical data(Profile Data).

 **LENDING CLUB -** Lending club is a platform that provide the loan based on pepole credit profile and historical data on some interest rate.
+# Objective\Purpose
+Purpose of this case study to provide help in taking decision of consumer financial company to approved loan or not based on persons historical data(Profile Data).

-## Introduction
+## Introduction -
+Data analysis of this case study categriesed in following steps-
+* Data cleanning
+* Univariate Analysis
+* Bivariate/Multivariate Analysis
+* Result

+### Method Used
+* Exploratory Data Analysis(EDA)
+* Data Visualization

+### Technology Used
+* Python
+* Pandas
+* Juipter
+* NumPy
+* Metplotlib etc.

+# Conclusions

+# Contributers
+* Prasad Pathak
+  email id: prasadpathak531@gmail.com
+* Teekam Chand Khandelwal
+   email id: teekamkhandelwal@gmail.com

+**Note:- Data used for this project persent in data folder.**